top of page

 Frequently Asked Questions:

-1. What is the difference between a PT and OT?
+• What is the difference between a PT and an OT?

 Physical therapists (PTs) focus on improving movement, strength, and physical function, while occupational therapists (OTs) help patients regain the ability to perform daily activities like dressing, cooking, or bathing.
 Both work toward rehabilitation, but OTs emphasize functional living skills and independence in everyday environments.